elastisys/compliantkubernetes/docs/user-guide/continous-development.md

 ---
+description: >
-description: How to use Continuous Development in Welkin, the security-focused Kubernetes distribution.
+  How to use Continuous Development in Welkin, the Kubernetes platform for software critical to our society
 search:
   boost: 2
 ---